-It's the future.
-Triple Bottom Line (Profit People Planet), Corporate Responsibility, Fair Trade, Sustainability, etc - these are not just fancy words - they are increasingly and ever more transparently becoming the criteria against which modern successful organisations are assessed - by customers, employees, and the world at large.
+In light of the current state of the world, these principles are more relevant than ever before.
+Triple Bottom Line (Profit People Planet), Corporate Responsibility, Fair Trade, Sustainability, etc. - these are not just fancy words - they are increasingly and ever more transparently becoming the criteria against which modern successful organisations are assessed - by customers, employees, and the world at large.

-This is not to say that results and profit don't matter, of course they do.
-The point is that when you value integrity and people, results and profit come quite naturally.
+This is not to say that results and profit do not matter, of course, they do.
+The point main point of these principles is that when you value integrity and people, results and profit come quite naturally.

 There is a big difference:

-- So focus on facilitating learning, not imposing training.
+- It is advisable to focus on facilitating learning, not imposing training.

 - Enable and encourage the development of the person - in any way that you can.

-Conventional organizational change, which typically encompasses training and development, and 'motivation', mostly fails.
+Conventional organisational change, which typically encompasses training and development, and 'motivation', mostly fail.

-Are the people stupid?
-Can they not see the need for change?
-Do they not realise that if the organization cannot make these changes then we will become uncompetitive.
+Can people not see the need for change?
+Do they not realise that if the organisation cannot make these changes then we will become uncompetitive.
 We will lose market share.
 There will be job cuts.
 We will eventually go out of business.
 Can they not see it?

-Bosses and organizations still tend to think that people whom are managed and employed and paid to do a job should do what they're told to do.
-We are conditioned from an early age to believe that the way to teach and train, and to motivate people towards changing what they do, is to tell them, or persuade them.
-From our experiences at school we are conditioned to believe that skills, knowledge, and expectations are imposed on or 'put into' people by teachers, and later, by managers and bosses in the workplace.
+Bosses and organisations still tend to think that people who are managed and employed and paid to do a job should do what they're told to do.
+We are conditioned from an early age to believe that the way to teach and train, and to motivate people towards changing what they do, is to tell them or persuade them.
+From our experiences at school, we are conditioned to believe that skills, knowledge, and expectations are imposed on people by teachers, and later, by managers and bosses in the workplace.

 But just because the boss says so, doesn't make it so.
 People today have a different perspective.
 And when you think about it, they're bound to.

-- It assumes that people's personal aims and wishes and needs are completely aligned with those of the organization, or that there is no need for such alignment, and
+- It assumes that people's personal aims and wishes and needs are completely aligned with those of the organisation, or that there is no need for such alignment

-- It assumes that people want, and can assimilate into their lives, given all their other priorities, the type of development or change that the organization deems appropriate for them.
+- It assumes that people want, and can assimilate into their lives, given all their other priorities, the type of development or change that the organisation deems appropriate for them